 8. Hit the ellipse button in the top left corner to find the Duplicate button.
 Click on this, and then you select the duplicated video clip on the timeline.
 Afterwards, you press Reverse button.

 9. Press the checkmark button to enter the Export and Share panel.
 Here you enter the liked resolution and frame rate.
-Next, you choose Export to generate the boomerang video.
+Next, you choose Export to start to turn video into boomerang and export the boomerang to your iPhone or Android smartphone.